algorandfoundation/specs/dev/ledger.md

  - $N_{\max}$, the maximum length of a transaction note string.
  - $G_{\max}$, the maximum number of transactions allowed in a transaction group.
  - $\tau$, the number of votes needed to execute a protocol upgrade.
  - $\delta_d$, the number of rounds over with an upgrade proposal is open.
+Currently defined as 10,000.
  - $\delta_x$, the number of rounds needed to prepare for an upgrade.
+Currently defined as 140,000.
  - $\omega_r$, the rate at which the reward rate is refreshed.
  - $A$, the size of an earning unit.
  - $Assets_{\max}$, the maximum number of assets held by an account.